MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/account-framework.md

 ## Choosing account framework storage size

 You will need to consider the storage size that is required by each segment.
 The storage size is made up of segment units—a unit of measure that determines the size of each segment.
-In Microsoft Dynamics GP, the storage size is calculated automatically when you enter each segment, though it isn’t displayed.
+In [!INCLUDE[prodshort](../includes/prodshort.md)], the storage size is calculated automatically when you enter each segment, though it isn’t displayed.
 A message will be displayed if your framework exceeds the allowable storage size.

 Each segment uses one or two segment units for storage, depending upon whether it’s an odd or an even-numbered segment.
 These units will be added to the total length of all segments.
 When the maximum account length is set, the total of all segments units must be 82 or less.
 For example, assume that an account has two 5- character segments and seven 8-character segments, the total storage size will be 82 (one unit is added to each of the five character segments because 5 is an odd number and two units must be added to each of the 8-character segments because 8 is an even number).
 This example would be calculated as shown in the following table.